Oxidase test: Mechanism

-The test uses disks impregnated with a reagent such as N,N,N′,N′-tetramethyl-p-phenylenediamine, TMPD (or N,N-dimethyl-p-phenylenediamine, DMPD, which is also a redox indicator).
+The test uses disks impregnated with reagents such as N,N,N′,N′-tetramethyl-p-phenylenediamine, TMPD (or N,N-dimethyl-p-phenylenediamine, DMPD, which is another redox indicator).
 The reagent is a dark-blue to maroon color when oxidized, and colorless when reduced.
 Oxidase-positive bacteria possess cytochrome oxidase or indophenol oxidase (an iron-containing hemoprotein).
 These both catalyze the transport of electrons from donor compounds (NADH) to electron acceptors (usually oxygen).
 The test reagent TMPD acts as an artificial electron donor for the enzyme oxidase.
 The oxidized reagent forms the colored compound indophenol blue.
 The cytochrome system is usually only present in aerobic organisms that are capable of using oxygen as the terminal electron acceptor.
 The end-product of this metabolism is either water or hydrogen peroxide (broken down by catalase).